What Makes a Fridge Stop Working?

-3. Clean the exterior coils following the manufacturer’s instructions—also to prevent overheating.
+3. Clean the exterior coils, following the manufacturer’s instructions — this is also to prevent overheating.

-4. Test the compressor by unplugging the fridge for about 2 hours, then plug it back in.
+4. Test the compressor by unplugging the fridge for about 2 hours, then plugging it back in.
 If the compressor starts up, chances are something is making it overheat.

 If You Hear the Motor But the Fridge Won’t Cool

-If everything seems to be normal but the cooling performance is poor, there are a number of things you can check for and possibly remedy yourself.
+If everything looks normal but the cooling performance is poor, there are a number of things you can check for and possibly remedy yourself.
 For these, consult your owner’s manual.

 Whatever You Do, Keep the Cold In

-Regardless of the problem, you can greatly forestall food spoilage and thawing by opening the doors as little as possible.
+Regardless of the problem, you can greatly forestall food thawing and spoilage by opening the doors as little as possible.
 Every second with the doors open raises the temperature in the fridge and freezer compartments.